Theme

 NVIDIA AI-Q Blueprint is an NVIDIA reference project for agentic research workflows.

 The official materials present AI-Q as a blueprint for building AI agents that route queries, retrieve knowledge, run shallow or deep research flows, produce citation-backed answers, and expose CLI, web, asynchronous job, evaluation, and deployment paths.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is